kfahn22/supershape/README.md

 ## V. The Mandelbulb

-  What discussion of supershapes would be complete without the ultimate SUPER shape, the mandelbulb?
+  What discussion of supershapes would be complete without the ultimate 3D shape, the mandelbulb?
 Here are a couple of images of the mandelbulb.
 If you want to learn more about the mandelbulb and how it is constructed, I recommend watchig Daniel Shiffman's Mandelbulb Coding Challenge.

 -  [Mandelbulb Coding Challenge Challenge] https://thecodingtrain.com/challenges/168-the-mandelbulb